2000s in Bangladesh: Second Hasina administration

 The Awami league won national election on 29 December 2008 as part of a larger electoral alliance that also included the Jatiya Party led by former military ruler General Hussain Muhammad Ershad as well as some leftist parties.
 According to the Official Results, Bangladesh Awami League won 230 out of 299 constituencies, and together with its allies, had a total of 262 parliamentary seats.
 The Awami League and its allies received 57% of the total votes cast.
 The AL alone got 48%, compared to 36% of the other major alliance led by the BNP which by itself got 33% of the votes.
 Sheikh Hasina, as party head, is the new Prime Minister.
 Her term of office began on 7 January 2009 after Fakhruddin Ahmed.
 The new cabinet had several new faces, including three women in prominent positions: Dr Dipu Moni (Foreign Minister), Matia Chowdhury (Agriculture Minister) and Sahara Khatun (Home Minister).
 Younger MPs with a link to assassinated members of the 1972–1975 AL government are Syed Ashraful Islam, son of Syed Nazrul Islam, Sheikh Fazle Noor Taposh, son of Sheikh Fazlul Huq Moni, and Tanjim Ahmad Sohel Taj, son of Tajuddin Ahmad.

 Since 2009, the Awami League government faced several major political challenges, including BDR (border security force) mutiny, power crisis, unrest in garments industry and stock market fluctuations.
 Judicial achievements for the party included restoring 1972 constitution (set by the first Awami League government), beginning of war crimes trials, and guilty verdict in 1975 assassination trial.
 According to the Nielsen 2-year survey, 50% felt the country was moving in the right direction, and 36% gave the government a favourable rating.

 Bangladesh Rifles revolt

-On 25 and 26 February 2009, section of the Bangladesh Rifles (BDR), a paramilitary force mainly tasked with guarding the borders of Bangladesh, staged a mutiny that brought the national life to a standstill.
+On 25 and 26 February 2009, section of the Bangladesh Rifles (BDR), a paramilitary force mainly tasked with guarding the country's borders, staged a mutiny that brought the national life to a standstill.
 The rebelling BDR soldiers took over the BDR headquarters in Pilkhana, killing the BDR Director-General and some army officers.
 They also fired on civilians, held many of their officers hostage, vandalised property and looted valuables.
 By the second day, unrest had spread to 12 other towns and cities.

 Eventually, a total of seventy-four people were killed.
 Among them were 57 army officers seconded to the BDR.
 The Chief of the BDR, the Deputy Chief and all 16 Sector Commanders died during the revolt.
 The mutiny ended as the mutineers surrendered their arms and released the hostages after a series of discussions and negotiations with the government.